RyanKim17920/DeepMoE/README.md

 - Training seems to have large amounts of local minima, seen through random canyons in the loss graph.
 - Extrapolation to validation data has explosions in loss (likely due to the CE loss from routers) but accuracy is still manageable.
 - Using the training method from the paper leads to exploding gradients and loss.
 Lower learning rates re necessary to keep training stability.
+- L1 regularization may only decrease activation values instead of zeroing them out, which still uses up extra parameters.
 ## Further work
 - The embedding layer may need to be more complex to learn more complex features.
 - Hyperparameters may need to be tuned further.